clairelin20523/dsc232r-amazon-predictive-modeling/README.md

 ### Dataset Splitting
 Data will be split into training and testing sets according to the time order, with the most recent data used as the test set.
 This setup simulates real-world predictions of product trends, ensuring that the model performs well on unseen data.

-Through these meticulous data preprocessing steps, our dataset will be cleaner, more effective, and ready to build an accurate predictive model.